Sony Xperia 10, Xperia 10 Plus With 21:9 Displays Launched at MWC 2019

 Sony Xperia 10 and Xperia 10 Plus have been launched at MWC 2019 in Barcelona, alongside the flagship Xperia 1.
 The two phones fall in the mid-range segment, and come with dual rear cameras at the back.
-Staying true to tradition, the two phones sport side-mounted fingerprint sensors as well.
-The two phones introduce wide display with 21:9 aspect ratio, similar to what you'll find in many films.
-The Sony Xperia 10 Plus comes with a larger display, a bigger battery, a better processor, and better camera specs as well.
+Staying true to tradition, the Sony Xperia 10 and Xperia 10 Plus sport side-mounted fingerprint sensors as well.
+The two phones include wide displays with 21:9 aspect ratio, same as the dimensions used by many blockbuster movies.
+The Sony Xperia 10 Plus comes with a larger display, a bigger battery, a better processor, and better camera specs compared to the Xperia 10.

 Sony Xperia 10, Xperia 10 Plus price, availability